rystrauss/boids/README.md

 partitions the boids in space so that when each boid is updated, we only consider the nearby boids rather than iterating over all boids and incurring an O(n<sup>2</sup>) cost.

-The implementation also used OpenMP for some simple parallelization that leads to further speedups (and therefore the ability to simulate a larger number of boids).
+The implementation also uses OpenMP for some simple parallelization that leads to further speedups (and therefore the ability to simulate a larger number of boids).

 ## Usage